top of page

 HEALTH TESTING

-FOR WHITE SWISS SHEPHERDS
+FOR OUR WHITE SWISS SHEPHERDS

 NASHA HEALTH

 Please click these links to view the health testing of our dogs at NASHA COMANDA.
-Some outside studs used may not have all of the same registries used to evaluate hips and elbows as we do in the US.
-If you have any questions regarding the results or how to interpret them, I am more than happy to explain!
+Some dogs may not have all of the same registries or grading scales/schemes used to evaluate hips and elbows as we do in the US.

 females